anshmendiratta/mamino/README.md

 - OpenGL 4.1
 - freetype

+`freetype` is imported from the `shared/` directory -- this is located in `ODIN_ROOT`.
+To find out where this is, you can use `odin root`.
+Place your files inside the `freetype/` directory after creating it, and things should work.
+For this project, we used [odin-freetype](https://github.com/englerj/odin-freetype)

 ## Goals
 - [x] Render vertices as points (respecting z-index)
 - [x] Render cubes using indexed drawing